rorymcginnis1/todoList/README.md

 ./mvnw spring-boot:run

-ths will start the application
+this will start the application

 Then the todo list application will be available on localhost:3000/